BrianDeJesus/BrianDeJesus.github.io/about.md

 **Education**

-I'm currently a Computer Science student at California State University, San Marcos.
-I will be graduating in Spring of 2018.
+I'm currently a Computer Science student at California State University, San Marcos(*Cal State Stair Master*).
+I will be graduating in the Spring of 2018.

 **Hobbies**

 I love doing fun things.
 I like to surf usually in the mornings.
 I like coding.
 I play guitar once every now and then.
+If I'm not in front of a computer coding, you can usually find me at the beach.

 **Work Experience**